ridatadiscoverycenter/react-aframe-volume-renderer/README.md

 #### `npm install`

-The package manager will install all the depencies.
+The package manager will install all the dependencies.
 When it is done run:

 ##### `npm start`